simonrose121/phd/_posts/2016-11-22-wider-reading.md

 - Response
 	- Communicating a response

 The process relies on the child being able to hold part A of the analogy in working memory.
 If she has underdeveloped working memory, this may be difficult.
 Children answering quasi-analogies such as "a bird is to air, as a fish is to ____" showed no improvement as they got older.
 But did show an improvement in answering mathematical questions using normal analogies (Sternberg and Bifkin 1979).
+This improvement could be linked to Piaget's staged and the development of formal operations, such as analogical reasoning skills.
+However, younger children with domain knowledge can also demonstrate analogical thinking (Goswami and Brown 1990).

 **Sources**

 Richland, L. E., R. G. Morrison, and K. J. Holyoak, ‘Children’s Development of Analogical Reasoning: Insights from Scene Analogy Problems’, Journal of Experimental Child Psychology, 94:3 (2006), pp. 249–273.

 Sternberg, R. J., and B. Rifkin, ‘The Development of Analogical Reasoning Processes’, Journal of Experimental Child Psychology, 27:2 (1979), pp. 195–232.

+Goswami, U., and A. L. Brown, ‘Melting Chocolate and Melting Snowmen: Analogical Reasoning and Causal Relations’, Cognition, 35:1 (1990), pp. 69–95.